 A question everyone needs answered is, how do I brush my teeth while I’m wearing braces?
 It’s an important question, so here is some advice that will help you keep your teeth clean and gums healthy.

 Most of us don’t spend enough time brushing our teeth and if you’re also dealing with braces you’ll need to spend extra time caring for them.
-Just putting the toothpaste on a brush and swirling around you teeth won’t be enough to keep your teeth and braces clean.
+Just putting the toothpaste on a brush and brushing around won’t be enough to keep your teeth and braces clean.

 Another option is to purchase a good electric toothbrush, be sure to research that it’s recommended for braces before you buy.
 It can help you brush between your teeth and braces with ease.